Open-Earth-Foundation/OpenClimate/api/API.md

 A search with no matches will return a 200 HTTP code, a `success` value of `true`, and a `data` property that is an empty list (see below).

+#### Other parameters

+Additional parameters for all search types:

+- `type`: limit the search to only actors of a certain type.
+One of 'planet', 'country', 'adm1', 'adm2', 'city', 'organization', 'site'.
+- `order`: how to order the results.
+Can be 'population'.
+More in the future.

 #### Output

 Standard output. `data` is an object representing the list of matching actors, each with the following properties: